 Body Element Length Туре Description

+EVENT_ID 1-11 uint Internal EDR ID.

-<event_type></event_type> 1-255 string The type of the event - one of:
+TYPE 0-255 string The type of the event - one of:

 start_profile: A subscriber profile has been newly

 assigned to a subscriber.

 end_profile: A subscriber profile has been removed

 from a subscriber.

 update_profile: A subscriber profile has been

 changed for a subscriber.

 start_huntgroup: A subscriber has been

-provisioned as group.
+provisioned as PBX / hunting group.

 end_huntgroup: A subscriber has been

-deprovisioned as group.
+deprovisioned as PBX / hunting group.

 start_ivr: A subscriber has a new call-forward to

-auto-attendant set.
+Auto-Attendant.

 end_ivr: A subscriber has removed a call-forward to

-auto-attendant.
+Auto-Attendant.

-<customer_external_id></customer_external_id> 0-255 string The external customer ID as provisioned for the
+CONTRACT_EXTERNAL_ID 0-255 string The external ID of the customer.
+(A string value shown

-subscriber.
+as "External ID" property of an NGCP customer.)

-<contact_company></contact_company> 0-255 string The company name of the customer's contact.
+COMPANY 0-127 string The company name of the customer's contact.

+Body Element Length Туре Description

-<subscriber_external_id></subscriber_external_id> 0-255 string The external subscriber ID as provisioned for the
+SUBSCRIBER_EXTERNAL_ID 0-255 string The external ID of the subscriber.
+(A string value shown

-subscriber.
+as "External ID" property of an NGCP subscriber.)

+PLEASE NOTE: This field is empty in case of

+start_huntgroup and end_huntgroup events .

+PILOT_PRIMARY_NUMBER 0-64 string The pilot subscriber's primary number (HPBX

+subscribers).
+PLEASE NOTE: This is not included in

+default set of EDR fields from NGCP version mr5.0

+upwards.

-<subscriber_number></subscriber_number> 0-255 string The voip number of the subscriber with the highest ID
+PRIMARY_NUMBER 0-64 string The VoIP number of the subscriber with the highest ID

 (DID or primary number).

-<old_status></old_status> 0-255 string The old status of the event.
+OLD_PROFILE_NAME 0-255 string The old status of the event.
 Depending on the

 event_type:

-start_profile: Empty.
+start_profile: Empty .

-end_profile: The profile id of the profile which got
+end_profile: The name of the subscriber profile

-removed from the subscriber.
+which got removed from the subscriber.

+update_profile: The name of the former

-update_profile: The old profile id which got
+subscriber profile which got updated.

-updated.

 start_huntgroup: Empty.

-end_huntgroup: The profile id of the group which got

-deprovisioned.
+end_huntgroup: Empty.

 start_ivr: Empty.

 end_ivr: Empty.

-Body Element Length Туре Description

-<new_status></new_status> 0-255 string The new status of the event.
+NEW_PROFILE_NAME 0-255 string The new status of the event.
 Depending on the

 event_type:

-start_profile: The profile id which got assigned to
+start_profile: The name of the subscriber profile

-the subscriber.
+which got assigned to the subscriber.

 end_profile: Empty.

-update_profile: The new profile id which got
+update_profile: The name of the new subscriber

+profile which got applied.
-updated.

-start_huntgroup: The current profile id assigned to

-the group subscriber.

-end_huntgroup: The current profile id assigned to

-the group subscriber.
+start_huntgroup: Empty.

+end_huntgroup: Empty.

 start_ivr: Empty.

 end_ivr: Empty.

-<timestamp></timestamp> 0-255 string The time when the event occured.
+TIMESTAMP 23 timestamp Timestamp of event.
+Includes date, time with

+milliseconds (3 decimals).

+RESELLER_ID 1-11 uint Internal ID of the reseller which the event belongs to.

+PLEASE NOTE: Only available in system exports, not for

+resellers.

 <line_terminator></line_terminator> 1 string A fixed character.
 Always \n (special char LF - ASCII

 0x0A).